Tim Ho Wan @ I12

 But to the food of Tim Ho Wan @ I12.
 What did we consume today?

-Liver like my Mum didn’t used to make ha ha (sorry Mum).
+Liver like my Mum didn’t use to make ha ha (sorry Mum).
 This was absolutely incredible.
 The liver is subtle, not in your face, and then the herbs kick in, the silken smooth vermicelli slides down and there is also the sweet sauce.
 I’ll definitely be having these again.

 The Char Siew version of the same now.
 Again that sweet sauce, slippery smooth vermicelli, but now with sweet and delicious BBQ char siew pork.
-Smoky edge too it from the BBQ.
+Smoky edge to it from the BBQ.
 Bloody good this was.
 I think Amy’s favourite as she ate like two of them.
 Well done Tim Ho Wan @ I12.

 Again not a great deal for me to comment on here as I did not eat this.
 Amy and Jude devoured these and seemed to really like them.
-All I can is that!!!
+All I can do is that!!!